 Effective January 1, 2018, you must have been an active participant on December 31, 2017 in order to earn credited service on or after January 1, 2018.
 If you were an active participant on December 31, 2017, you will continue to earn credited service until you no longer work in covered employment.
-A special rule applies if you are an active participant on December 31, 2017 and subsequently are transferred to non-covered employment that is not agreement service with an affiliate of the Company not participant and cease to be a disabled participant because you no longer suffer from a Totally Disability or no longer are receiving disability benefits under the Union Pacific Corporation Long-Term Disability Plan, you will earn credited service after you are no longer a disabled participant if you are no longer at the time the Company may reasonably require.
+A special rule applies if you are an active participant on December 31, 2017 and subsequently are transferred to non-covered employment that is not agreement service with an affiliate of the Company not participating in the Plan and then transfer directly back to covered employment.
+Also, if you are a disabled participant and cease to be a disabled participant because you no longer suffer from a Totally Disability or no longer are receiving disability benefits under the Union Pacific Corporation Long-Term Disability Plan, you will earn credited service after you are no longer a disabled participant if you return to covered employment at the time the Company may reasonably require.